juaneacha/whats-with-a-broken-car/README.md

-# What’s Broken In The Car?: Improving New Car Buying Sentiment
+# What’s With A Broken Car?: Improving New Car Buying Sentiment

 # Introduction
 Reliability is one of the main factors one takes into account when buying a new car.
 However, what makes a new car reliable?
 Exploring the complains sent to National Highway Traffic Safety Administration (NHTSA) can glean answers to this question